blawesom/osc-finops/docs/PRD.md

 - As a project manager, I want to track costs by project tags so I can monitor project spending
 - As a project manager, I want to set budgets per project so I can control spending
 - As a project manager, I want to receive budget alerts so I can take action before exceeding budgets
+- As a project manager, I want to save quotes so I can work on multiple estimates
+- As a project manager, I want to load saved quotes so I can continue editing them
+- As a project manager, I want to delete quotes so I can clean up outdated estimates
+- As a project manager, I want to see my saved quotes so I can manage my estimates

 ### 2.2 CFO